What is a huddle space?

 Huddle rooms, for example, tend to be around 10x10ft-12x12ft in size and accommodate 4-6 people.
 Interestingly this also corresponds with research that suggests the ideal size of a team is 4-7 people.

 When it comes to smaller spaces such as huddle rooms, the key is to create an environment in which teams can quickly catch up, share ideas and solve problems, whether participants are in the room or remote.
 Huddle rooms should offer a quiet space with communication and collaboration technology that doesn’t require vast amounts of training and multiple logins and passwords.
-The focus should always be on ease of use if these spaces are to be utilised properly.
+The focus should always be on ease of use if these spaces are to be utilized properly.
 And remember, size doesn’t just matter when it comes to your actual room, it is also an important consideration for the technology within it, particularly the screen.
 People need to be able to see the screen comfortably wherever they are in the room.
 The simplest way to do this is to measure the distance to the furthest viewer and divide this by six.
 This will give you the minimum screen height needed to ensure readability for all.

 Global trends driving huddle space adoption